WendyVsQz/Weather-dashboard/README.md

 # Weather dashboard

-This weather dashboard allows users to search for a city to get the current weather and 5 day forecast.
-It will display the the city name, the date, the temperature, the humidity and the wind speed.
+This weather dashboard allows users to search for a city to get the current weather.
+It will display the city name, the date, the temperature, the humidity and the wind speed.

 ## Features
 * Bootstrap